Tsedao/MultiRM/README.md

 * `CUDA`: 10.1
 * `pytorch`: 1.2.0
 ## Installation
-Our current release has been tested on Ubuntu 16.04.4 LTS
+For command line version, our current release has been tested on Ubuntu 16.04.4 LTS.

+For GUI version, please check our [Web-Server]( www.xjtlu.edu.cn/biologicalsciences/multirm).

 **Cloning the repository and downloading MultiRM**
 ```